state-management/state-machine-react/articles/login-use-case/LoginUsecase.md

 # State-Machine-React - Implementation / Readability / Maintenance.

-State management in a medium or large React application is a critical, and yet it is often complex, making the code difficult to follow especially for new team members.
+State management in a medium or large React application is a critical, and yet it is often complex, making the code difficult to follow, especially for new team members.
 Easy **Traceability** and Clean code is the most important aspect we focus on in the [state-machine-react](https://www.npmjs.com/package/@state-management/state-machine-react) package.